thibaut1998e/Graph_signal_processing/README.md

 Minimize: ∑_{(i, j) ∈ E} |ϕ(i) - ϕ(j)|

+where E is the set of edges in the graph

 This naturally encourages adjacent nodes in the graph to be close in the ordering.
 A MinLA solution can thus serve as a candidate permutation for spectrogram columns.